MakennaWorley/Statistical-Learning-Final-Python/README.md

 **Classification task** using the binary variable `disease_status`.
 This task demonstrates familiarity with statistical learning classification methods (logistic regression, LDA, QDA, KNN, SVM), but the disease phenotype is intentionally noisy in the simulation, so the regression task is the scientifically meaningful component.

 ### ✔ Regression
-**Linear models, subset selection methods, and shrinkage techniques** (ridge, lasso, elastic net) recover the **true genetic architecture** of a simulated polygenic quantitative trait.
+**Linear models, subset selection methods, and shrinkage techniques** (ridge, lasso, elastic net) recover the **true genetic architecture** of a simulated polygenic `quant_trait`.
 Because the dataset includes the *true causal effect sizes*, this analysis enables direct comparison between estimated and real underlying model coefficients.

 ---